dan-fedramp/docs/markdown/FRMR.MAS.minimum-assessment-standard.md

 #### FRR-MAS-03

-> Providers MUST clearly identify and document the justification, mitigation measures, compensating controls, and potential impact to _federal information_ from the configuration and usage of non-FedRAMP authorized _third-party information resources_, ONLY IF _FRR-MAS-01_ APPLIES.
+> Providers MUST clearly identify and document the justification, mitigation measures, compensating controls, and potential impact to _federal customer data_ from the configuration and usage of non-FedRAMP authorized _third-party information resources_, ONLY IF _FRR-MAS-01_ APPLIES.

 #### FRR-MAS-04

-> Providers MUST include metadata (including metadata about _federal information_), ONLY IF _FRR-MAS-01_ APPLIES.
+> Providers MUST include metadata (including metadata about _federal customer data_), ONLY IF _FRR-MAS-01_ APPLIES.

 #### FRR-MAS-05